Untitled Document

 No NGO can operate in all countries converting illterates into literates because the situation at each country or each location is different, at community level, politicians's level, government's level or there may be areas which are governed by naxalites or terrorists.

-But we have observed social doctors give their life to serve communities but people dont respect them.
 Big organisations can give them awards but people except those who are served dont respect them at the level they respect medical doctors

-Founder wanted his son to promote social challenges & solutions world wide and had taken him to conference in Austria when he was in 8th standard.
-But he wanted to become a medical doctor, which he has and is doing super in Nephrology.
-We always discuss that it is difficult to believe the respect just passed out doctors than the way people treat communities for 30 years.
+Founder wanted his son to promote social challenges & solutions world wide and had taken him to conference in Austria when he was in 8th standard and South Korea when he was in 9th standard.
+But he wanted to become a medical doctor and founder thinks each one has legal & ethical right to take her or his decisions.
+Yes, they can be guided or influenced but it is important that they take their own decisions.
+So now his second son has become a medical doctor and is doing super in Nephrology.

 But we cant change people.